Non-asymptotic Global Convergence Rates of BFGS with Exact Line Search: Proof of Proposition 2

 First, we show that

-Taking the trace on both sides of the equation \eqref{BFGS_weighted} and using the fact that $\mathbf{Tr}(ab^\top) = a^\top b$ for any vector $a$ and $b$, we obtain the equality in \eqref{eq:trace}.
-Please check Lemma 6.2 of \cite{rodomanov2020rates} for the proof of \eqref{eq:determinant}.
+Taking the trace on both sides of the equation in \eqref{BFGS_weighted} and using the fact that $\mathbf{Tr}(ab^\top) = a^\top b$ for any vectors $a$ and $b$, we obtain the equality in \eqref{eq:trace}.
+For the proof of \eqref{eq:determinant}, we refer the reader to \cite[Lemma 6.2]{rodomanov2020rates} .
 Take the logarithm on both sides of the above equation, we obtain that

 Recall that $\hat{m}_k = \frac{\hat{y}_k^\top \hat{s}_k}{\|\hat{s}_k\|^2}$ and $\cos(\hat{\theta}_k) = -\hat{g}_k^\top \hat{s}_k/(\|\hat{g}_k\|\|\hat{s}_k\|)$.
 Since $\hat{B}_k \hat{s}_k = - \eta_k \hat{g}_k$, we also have $\cos(\hat{\theta}_k) = \hat{s}_k^\top \hat{B}_k \hat{s}_k/ (\|\hat{B}_k \hat{s}_k\|\|\hat{s}_k\|)$.
 Hence, we can write